 If you care about your online security and confidentiality, then you should always hide your public IP behind another IP address provided by your proxy provider.
 Maybe you are asking yourself why you should use a proxy.
 Here are some of the risks you are facing when using a public IP address.

 When you utilize a public IP address, you are providing your actual location, just as when you give your home address.
 While the conclusion may be inaccurate, malicious third parties can combine it with additional information, such as GPS movements and browser history, to determine your precise geographical position.

-But, good hackers have many tools that will use these findings and other surveillance information to find out a lot of important and personal things about you, including your online habits and even bank accounts.
+But, good hackers have many tools that will use these findings and other surveillance information to find out a lot of important and personal things about you, including your online habits and even your bank accounts.

 While using your public IP address, keep in mind that you have restrictions imposed by your government.
 Without a proxy server, the government can easily spy on and monitor your online activity.
-Your ISP is controlling your internet access and the government can order your ISP to comply with its regulations.
+Your ISP is controlling your internet access, and the government can order your ISP to comply with its regulations.

 While using a public IP address, it is as if you were surfing the internet barefoot without any protection for your feet.
-You do not have any protection against cyber-attacks.
+You do not have any protection against cyberattacks.
 Also, you are not able to protect your device if you come across some harmful websites along the way.
 The ISP cannot protect you from this.
 For this particular issue, you can use Tor.
-It is regarded as one of the most secure anonymous browsing services available.
+It is regarded as one of the most secure and anonymous browsing services available.

-The ISP will record your online activity when using its internet network.
+The ISP will record your online activity when you use its internet network.
 As the ISP registers its activity online, the government can request this information at any time from the ISP.
 It means both the government and the ISP are always monitoring your online activities.
 This includes the sites you access, the videos you enjoy watching, what you are shopping for, or even your messages through web applications or portals.